Micost/study_notes/README.md

 Hi, my name is Rob Zhang.
 I have been studying and working as a coder for years.
 I am using this site to take my study notes, as I need a place to organize my thoughts and keep track of my progress.

+That is it.
+I hope you enjoy my notes.